mlindgren/blog-archive/source/_posts/2015-03-14-fun-with-the-microsoft-band-sdk-preview.markdown

 control leaves the block, which is sensible since maintaing a connection to the Band, especially when subscribed to multiple sensors, can severely impact its battery life.
-However, this approach can also be a bit misleading, because if you _do_ want to collect data from the Band over some interval of time, you will only be able to do so during the lifetime of the `IBandClient` object returned by `ConnectAsync`.
-As soon as the `IBandClient` object is disposed of, your connection will be closed and you will no longer receive sensor data.
+However, this approach can also be a bit misleading, because if you _do_ want to collect data from the Band over some interval of time, you will only be able to do so during the lifetime of the `IBandClient` returned by `ConnectAsync`.
+As soon as the `IBandClient` is disposed of, your connection will be closed and you will no longer receive sensor data.

-Since you'll typically only be connected to one Band at a time, the easiest way to solve this problem is to store the `IBandClient` object as a static member variable of your `Application` class.
+Since you'll typically only be connected to one Band at a time, the easiest way to solve this problem is to store the `IBandClient` as a static member variable of your `Application` class.
 (Note: I don't guarantee that this is the _optimal_ solution.
 I am by no means an expert here.)
 This also makes it easy to access your Band client from different pages within your application, and to unsubscribe from sensor data when you no longer need it so that you won't drain the Band's battery.<!-- more -->

+[**Updated March 17, 2015:** In my original post, I was missing a call to `Dispose()` before setting the `IBandClient` member to `null`.
+As Phil pointed out in the comments, this is a bad practice, because garbage collection of the `IBandClient` may not happen immediately, in which case the connection to the Band would be left open for some time.
+During that time, other applications would be prevented from connecting to the Band.
+I have corrected this error in my code below, and in my project on GitHub.
+If you are only connecting to the Band for a short time, you can use a `using` block instead, as discussed above, which will ensure that `Dispose()` is called for you.
+Thanks to Phil for the correction.]

 {% codeblock lang:csharp App.xaml.cs %}
 using Microsoft.Band;